Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Case Study: US tornado outbreak

 \subsection{Synoptic situation}

-Over the course of 12 and 13 April, 141 tornadoes were reported in 10 states, ranging up to a strength of EF4 \citep{spc_day1,spc_day2}.
-With an estimated 450 Million \$ worth of property damage and 38 fatalities, this tornado outbreak was among the highest-impact events in the southern states \citep{whsv_impact_2020}, contributing to 2020 having the highest severe convective storm damages in the past \citep{swissre_2020}. \\ The tornado outbreak was characterized by an anomalously warm period in the preceding month \citep{copernicus_temp_2020}, leading to high sea surface temperatures in the Gulf of Mexico.
+Throughout 12 and 13 April 2020, 141 tornadoes were reported in 10 states, ranging up to a strength of EF4 \cite{spc_day1,spc_day2}.
+With an estimated 450 Million US\$ worth of property damage and 38 fatalities, this tornado outbreak was among the highest-impact events in the southern states \cite{whsv_impact_2020}, contributing to 2020 having the highest severe convective storm damages in the past \cite{swissre_2020}.\\ The tornado outbreak was characterized by an anomalously warm period in the preceding month \cite{copernicus_temp_2020}, leading to high sea surface temperatures in the Gulf of Mexico.
 The convective period was induced by a deep trough moving across the US.
-In the warm sector, warm and moist air from the Gulf was advected further north, over the Southeastern states.
-Simultaneously, the approaching trough was associated with high deep-layer wind shear, which is crucial for convective organization.
-The convective potential of the situation was well forecasted, the storm prediction center issued the first warnings four days before the convective outbreak \citep{spc_warn_2020}.\\ While this event was most striking because of the large number of tornadoes, we focus here on the convective environment characterized by CAPE and DLS.
-Figure \ref{fig:synop} shows the evolution of CAPE, DLS, the geopotential height anomaly, and the surface temperature anomaly during the outbreak.\\ The in-depth analysis of model forecast performance will focus on 13 April 2020 at 06:00 UTC.
-This is the environment a few hours before a elongated squall-line formed, which spawned the majority of the tornadoes.
+In the warm sector, warm and moist air from the Gulf was advected over the Southeastern states.
+Simultaneously, the approaching trough was associated with high DLS, which is crucial for convective organization.
+The convective potential of the situation was well forecast, the storm prediction center issued the first warnings four days ahead \cite{spc_warn_2020}.\\ While this event was most striking because of the large number of tornadoes, we focus on the convective environment characterized by CAPE and DLS.
+Figure \ref{fig:synop} shows the evolution of pressure-level CAPE, DLS, the 500 hPa geopotential height anomaly, and the surface temperature anomaly from ERA-5 during the outbreak.\\ The in-depth analysis of model forecast performance will focus on 12 April 2020 at 12:00 UTC, a few hours before the most intense storms occurred.